 Ways to be Generous for Various Circumstances

 For some, giving is easy to do.
 Donating a few extra dollars to charity, a few extra hours of time, they may not be a huge financial or time drain for them.
-For others, budget is tight and time is limited.
+For others, a budget is tight and time is limited.

 Giving does not need to take specific forms, there are many ways to be generous no matter the circumstances.
 I’ve provided some ideas with links for different circumstances below.

 Quick and Cheap ways to be Generous

 - Donate blood or plasma

 - Start a fundraiser for an important cause

 - Donate gently used clothing or donate non-perishable food (make sure it’s not expired)

 - Become an organ donor